 Investors should be aware of common pitfalls in chasing yield.
 By being aware of these key points, it would limit potential risks in selecting the right investment.

 Valuation plays an important role in determining the long term returns.
 These asset classes provide a steady passive for the investor however investors should note that the yield they entered the investment usually locks in medium term return.
+Hence it is important to diversify across multiple streams to ensure income stability.

 Interest rate sensitivity plays an important role as well since most assets above are priced off the interest rate yield curve.
 Changes in market expectation in interest rate would have a large impact on the value of the underlying asset.
+Different assets would be impacted differently from changes in rate.
+For example Hybrid securities are immune to rise in rate because its returns are based on the yield curve plus an interest margin while bonds are extremely sensitive.
+On otherhand, returns by pre paying the mortgage actually increase the future passive income.

-Avoid direct commodities investment like gold and silver as they do not pay income.
+Above all avoid direct commodities investment like gold and silver as they do not pay income.